Spatial Language Understanding for Object Search in Partially Observed City-scale Environments: Problem Formulation

-A robot is tasked to search for a number of target objects in an urban area represented as a discretized 2D map of landmarks.
-The robot is equipped with the map and an on-board sensor capable of detecting the targets within the field of view.
+We are interested in the problem setting similar to the opening scenario in the \nameref{sec:intro}.
+A robot is tasked to search for $N$ targets in an urban or suburban area represented as a discrete 2D map of landmarks $\mathcal{M}$.
+The robot is equipped with the map and can detect the targets within the field of view.
 However, the robot has no knowledge of object locations a priori, and the map size is substantially larger than the sensor's field of view, making brute-force search infeasible.
 A human with access to the same map and prior knowledge of object locations provides the robot with a natural language description.
-For example, given the map in Figure~\ref{fig:first_pic}, one could say \emph{the red Honda is behind Belmont, near Hi-Lo.} The language is assumed to mention some of the target objects and their spatial relationships to some of the known landmarks, yet there is no assumption about how such information is described.
-To be successful, the robot must incorporate information from spatial language to efficiently search the environment until it finds the target object.
+For example, given the map in Fig.~\ref{fig:firstfig}, one could say \emph{the red car is behind Jeffrey's House, around Rene's House.} The language is assumed to mention some of the target objects and their spatial relationships to some of the known landmarks, yet there is no assumption about how such information is described.
+To be successful, the robot must incorporate information from spatial language to efficiently search for the target object.

+This problem can be formulated as the multi-object search (MOS) task \cite{wandzel2019oopomdp}, modeled as an OO-POMDP.
+The state $s_i=(x_i,y_i)$ is the location for target $i$, $1\leq i\leq N$.
+The robot state $s_r=(x,y,\theta,\mathcal{F})$ consists of the robot's pose $(x,y,\theta)$ and a set of found targets $\mathcal{F}\subseteq\{1,\cdots,N\}$.
+There are three types of actions: \textsc{Move} changes the robot pose (possibly stochastically); \textsc{Look} processes sensory information within the current field-of-view; \textsc{Find}($i$) marks object $i$ as found.
+In our implementation of MOS, a \textsc{Look} action is automatically taken following every \textsc{Move}.
+Upon taking \textsc{Find}, the robot receives reward $R_{\text{max}}\gg 0$ if an unfound object is within the field of view, and $R_{\text{min}}\ll 0$ otherwise.
+Other actions receive $R_{\text{step}}<0$.
+The desired policy accounts for the belief over target locations while efficiently exploring the map.

+Note that in our evaluation, we use a synthetic detector that returns observations conditioned on the ground truth object locations for belief update during execution.
+Our POMDP-based framework can easily make use of a realistic observation model instead, for example, based on processing visual data \cite{xiao2019online, monso2012pomdp}.
+Training vision-based object detectors is outside the scope of this paper.
+Our focus is on spatial language understanding for planning object search strategies.